fembrioni/fer-gx-validator/README.md

 6) Showing the Result in HTML format.

 7) The manual modification of the Expectations in the Suite.

+## About the `using_only_validator` notebook (No need for manual editing)

+This notebook allows:

+1) The creation of a data context that is persistent across python sessions.
+"One of the primary responsibilities of the DataContext is managing CRUD operations for core GX objects" .(GX = Great Expectations).

+2) The creation of a validator against a data source.
+The validator also contains an Expectation Suite, which is the placeholder for all the things you expect a certain data asset to conform to.
+Those things you expect are called Expectations.

+    In this case, the expectation suite has the following expectations:

+    - expect_table_columns_to_match_ordered_list

+    - expect_column_values_to_be_in_set

+    - expect_column_values_to_not_be_null

+3) The creation of a Checkpoint that will perform validations from an Expectation Suite.
+The Checkpoint is added to the context for being used when needed.

+4) The recovery of the Checkpoint from the context.

+5) Obtaining a Result from running the Checkpoint.

+6) Showing the Result in HTML format.

 ## Virtual environment